Skip to content ↓

 Our Structure

-On March 28th 2023 FST Primary Schools Federation was formed when Foston CE, Stillington and Terrington CE Primary schools federated.
-This means that one governing body is now responsible for the three schools of the FST Primary Schools Federation.
+On 1 September 2025 North Yorkshire Rural Schools Federation was formed when Foston CE, Langton, Stillington, and Terrington CE Primary schools federated.
+This means that one governing body is now responsible for the four schools of the North Yorkshire Rural Schools Federation.

 Our Instrument of Government can be found here.